BETA PRODUCT

 Who are the beneficiaries?

-Who are the beneficiaries of this solution?
-Ensure the solution benefits the intended community.
+Use this prompt to ensure the solution benefits the intended community.

 What is the potential for scalability and sustainability?